 There are many therapeutic effects of inhaling essential oils.
 Getting a good whiff of certain scents can calm blood pressure and help you relax.

 Even if you can’t live the island life, coconut fragrance can give you that feeling.
 You can add any coconut fragrance oil in a diffuser to help you to relax.
+Regular coconut oil, or any carrier oil, should not be used in a diffuser.

 Additional essential oils can help stimulate brain activity.
 However, keep in mind that the aromatherapy benefits are mostly coming from the essential oils (like lavender, ylang ylang, etc.) and not the coconut fragrance itself.